About the Project

 For a more detailed discussion of the need for a digital archive of Fern's periodical writing, as well as an exploration of what can be gained by considering Fern's writings in their original periodical context, see Kevin McMullen's essay, "Turning Over Fresh Leaves: A Reconsideration of Fanny Fern's Periodical Writing," in the Winter 2018 issue of Legacy: A Journal of American Women Writers.

-Fanny Fern in The New York Ledger is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license, and we are happy to share the project's transcription files for re-use.
+Fanny Fern in The New York Ledger is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 The source XML for individual newspaper columns can be downloaded using a link at the bottom of each page.
-For bulk access to all of the project's TEI files, email the project editor using the site's "Contact" page.
-We are also in the process of making all of the project's data publicly available through GitHub.
+All of the project's XML files, as well as stylesheets, are available on the project's GitHub page.
+Please note that the data on GitHub may include transcriptions which are still in the processed of being edited and not yet available on the project website.
+For other questions about accessing or using the project's data, email the editor using the site's "Contact" page.